Table of Contents

 Causes Gynecomastia

-Besides this, some diseases and medical conditions may also cause Gynecomastia, such as Kidney disease, Liver diseases, Testicular cancer, Tumors of the adrenal glands or pituitary gland, Lung cancer, congenital disorders, Injury and Obesity, Thyroid disorders.
+Besides this, some diseases and medical conditions may also cause Gynecomastia, such as Kidney disease, Liver diseases, Testicular cancer, Tumors of the adrenal glands or pituitary gland, Lung cancer, congenital disorders, Injury and Obesity, and Thyroid disorders.

 How can Gynecomastia diagnosed?